Site icon Bia review

 Data Redundancy and Fault Tolerance

-RAID provides data redundancy and fault tolerance by duplicating data across multiple disks or using parity information to reconstruct data in case of disk failure.
-This ensures business continuity and minimizes the risk of data loss due to hardware failures.
+RAID creates data redundancy and fault tolerance as it keeps the data on many disks or uses the parity bits to rebuild the data that got lost during a disk failure.
+With this, business operations will not stop and the risk of data loss due to hardware failures is minimized.

 Improved Performance